actswartz/dlr/Lab-03-Using-Variables.md

     ```bash
     ansible-playbook -i inventory configure_hostnames.yml
     ```
+    *If you see an error about `xmltodict` when the Juniper task runs, install it inside your Ansible virtual environment (`pip install xmltodict`) so NETCONF modules can parse the Junos XML responses.*

 2. After it completes, SSH into one of your devices.
 You should see the command prompt now reflects the new hostname (e.g., `r1#`).